gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/faqs.md

 When defining filters in your View try and use the `preAggregationFilter` for all your filters as this will be run before aggregation and will mean less work has to be done to aggregate properties that you will later just discard.
-On Accumulo, `postTransformFilters` are not distributed, the are computed on a single node and so they can be slow.
+On Accumulo, `postTransformFilters` are not distributed, they are computed on a single node and so they can be slow.

 Some stores (e.g. Accumulo) store the properties in different columns and lazily deserialise a column as properties in that column are requested.
 So if you limit your filters to a single column, then less data needs to be deserialised.
 For Accumulo